blindmansion/canvas-pipeliner/README.md

 # Canvas Pipeliner

-Use the obsidian canvas as a no-code llm pipeline editor
+Use the Obsidian canvas as a no-code LLM pipeline editor.

-# Introduction
+## Introduction

 This application is designed to facilitate the creation of interactive conversational flows using the Obsidian Canvas plugin.
 By designing and running complex conversational scenarios with a language model, users can generate and store responses within the canvas.